 First, do no harm

 Health insurance companies discriminate against psychotherapy.
-Congress has passed laws mandating mental health “parity” (equal coverage for medical and mental health conditions) but health insurers circumvent them.
-This has led to class action lawsuits against health insurance companies, but discrimination persists.
+Congress has passed laws mandating mental health “parity” (equal coverage for medical and mental health conditions) but health insurers routinely circumvent them.
+This has led to class action lawsuits against health insurers but anti-therapy discrimination continues.

 One way health insurers circumvent parity laws is by shunting patients to the briefest and cheapest therapies.
 Another way is by paying only for therapy that is so impersonal and dehumanizing that patients stop going.
 Health insurers do not say the treatment decisions are driven by financial self-interest.
 They say the treatments are scientifically proven—and point to treatment guidelines like those just issued by the APA.

-It’s bad enough most Americans don’t have adequate mental health coverage without also being gaslighted and told that inadequate therapy is the "best" therapy.
+It’s bad enough most Americans don’t have access to adequate mental health care without also being gaslighted and told inadequate therapy is the "best" therapy.